qidi-community/Plus4-Wiki/content/heater-ssr-upgrade/README.md

 **This process is WiP!**

-- Print [this mount](https://www.printables.com/model/1052218-qidi-plus-4-ssr-board-mount) for the SSR
+- Print [this mount](https://www.printables.com/model/1052218-qidi-plus-4-ssr-board-mount) or [this mount](https://www.printables.com/model/1057104-qidi-plus-4-modular-ssr-mounting-bracket/files) for the SSR

 - Follow [this video](https://drive.google.com/drive/folders/180hEn-bLIeLqfGz-xd5-HUZBBD4ypZ1-) for opening the printer and accessing the SSR.